cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --set global.nodePort.mode=hybrid \\
         --set global.k8sServiceHost=API_SERVER_IP \\
         --set global.k8sServicePort=API_SERVER_PORT

+In case of a multi-device environment, where Cilium's device auto-detection selects more than a single device to expose NodePort, for example, the helm option ``global.devices={eth0}`` must be additionally specified for the enablement, where ``eth0`` is the native XDP supported networking device.
+In that case, the device name ``eth0`` must be the same on all Cilium managed nodes.
+Similarly, the underlying driver for ``eth0`` must have native XDP support on all Cilium managed nodes.

 A list of drivers supporting native XDP can be found in the table below.
 The corresponding network driver name of an interface can be determined as follows: